It's a Shame (The Spinners song)

 "It's a Shame" is a song co-written by Stevie Wonder, Syreeta Wright and Lee Garrett and produced by Wonder as a single for the Spinners on Motown's V.I.P.
 Records label.
-The single became the Detroit-reared group's biggest single on the Motown Records company since they had signed with the company in 1964 and also their biggest hit in a decade.
+The single became the Detroit-reared group's biggest single on the Motown Records label since they had signed with the company in 1964 and also their biggest hit in a decade.

-The lineup of the Spinners include original members Pervis Jackson, Henry Fambrough, Billy Henderson and Bobby Smith and lead vocalist G. C. Cameron.
+The Spinner's line-up include original members Pervis Jackson, Henry Fambrough, Billy Henderson and Bobby Smith and lead vocalist G. C. Cameron.
 The quintet recorded the single in 1970.

-The song, which is about a man who complains about a lover's "messin' around" on him, became a huge hit for the group peaking at number fourteen on the Billboard Hot 100 the week of October 17, 1970 and number three on the R&B singles chart, making it one of their biggest hits to date.
-The song was the first song Wonder produced for another act by himself.
+The song, which is about a man who complains about a lover's "messin' around" on him, became a huge hit for the group peaking at number 14 on the Billboard Hot 100 the week of October 17, 1970 and number 3 on the R&B singles chart, making it one of their biggest hits to date.
+The song was the first song Wonder produced by himself for another act.

-Beverly Dewitt Yancey, the father of hip-hop producer J Dilla, claims to have ghostwritten the song and sold it to Motown, but the song’s attributed writers dispute this.
+Beverly Dewitt Yancey, the father of hip-hop producer J Dilla, claims to have ghost-written the song and sold it to Motown, but the song's attributed writers dispute this.